luxeleios/blender-medge-pskx-map-utils/README.md

-# MEDGE Depot Builder - Mass Import PSK/PSKX Files + Utils
+# MEDGE Depot Builder - Mass Import PSKX Files + Utils
 This is a blender addon made to conveniently mass import *.pskx and *.mat assets extracted by umodel from Mirror's Edge (2008), aided by multiple utility functions.
 Blender version 3.6.
 Intended as a supplement to [MEdge Map Editor](https://github.com/medge-tools/medge-map-editor/tree/main)

 ## Prerequisites